JarryShaw/darc/docs/source/howto/deploy.rst

 .. important::

-   I've made a sample customisation at |demo-deploy|_ folder, please check it out before moving forwards.
+   I've made a sample customisation at |demo-deploy|_ folder, which can be used directly as a new repository to start with your customisation, please check it out before moving forwards.

    .. |demo-deploy| replace:: ``demo/deploy/``
    .. _demo-deploy: https://github.com/jarryshaw/darc/tree/master/demo/deploy